Sorry, you need to enable JavaScript to visit this website.

 Zero Waste

-In August 2023, the Department of Public Works' Office of Waste Diversion launched the Curbside Composting Pilot Program to provide curbside food waste collection from single-family households in the District of Columbia.
+In August 2023, the Department of Public Works' Office of Waste Diversion launched the Curbside Composting Pilot Program to test food waste collection from single-family households in the District of Columbia.
+After a 12-month pilot, the program has transitioned to the Compost DC: Food Waste Collection program.
 Please find additional information and answers to frequently asked questions below.

 Frequently Asked Questions